pikvm/pikvm/pages/wifi_config.md

 # Setting up WiFi / WLAN
 The following describes how to setup a WiFi connection on the default pikvm builds based on Arch Linux.
 The process might vary for other Linux distros.
 I'd recommend to do this while having a display and keyboard connected directly to the Raspberry Pi as you will loose network connectivity once you connect to a WiFi.
 Alternatively you can connect to the pikvm via ssh.
-The build-in Terminal (available through the browser) should also work.
+The built-in Terminal (available through the browser) should also work.

 **Note:** I'm omitting any sudo prefix for commands as the default installation runs as root anyway.
 If your installation does not run as root you'll have to add `sudo` in front of each command.